CPD Hours: 18 hours

 Course Length: Six weeks

 Course Format: An intensive tutor-moderated online learning experience.
-Resources include weekly online activities, case studies will be provided to direct you through the learning materials, supplementary reading material and discussion forums with colleagues and the tutors
+Resources include a combination of one-hour weekly online tutorials, electronic course notes, self-assessment tasks, supplementary reading material and shared discussion forums with colleagues and the tutor, including case-based approaches

 Why do this course?